kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 Example: `nginx.ingress.kubernetes.io/cors-max-age: 600`

-For more information please check https://enable-cors.org/server_nginx.html
+For more information please see [https://enable-cors.org](https://enable-cors.org/server_nginx.html)

 ### Server Alias

 To add Server Aliases to an Ingress rule add the annotation `nginx.ingress.kubernetes.io/server-alias: "<alias>"`.
 This will create a server with the same configuration, but a different server_name as the provided host.

+!!!
+Note
-*Note:* A server-alias name cannot conflict with the hostname of an existing server.
+	A server-alias name cannot conflict with the hostname of an existing server.
 If it does the server-alias annotation will be ignored.
 If a server-alias is created and later a new server with the same hostname is created the new server configuration will take place over the alias configuration.

-For more information please see http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name
+For more information please see [http://nginx.org](http://nginx.org/en/docs/http/ngx_http_core_module.html#server_name)

 ### Server snippet